vvlooking/dissertation/README.md

 **Script:** step3.02.Rmd

-## Step 4: Association between Content Characteristics and Probability of Ephemerality
+## Step 4: Association between Content Characteristics and Ephemerality
 _**RQ 1.1** What content characteristics (i.e., a video's user engagement metrics and audio, visual, and linguistic elements) are associated with the ephemerality of nonsuicidal self-injury information on TikTok?_
 <br/>
 <br/>